wilddeer/blog/posts/en/2014-05-08 – iOS 7 style switch/index.md

 ### Caveats

-Doesn't work in older browsers with no `box-shadow` support (IE8 and lower, Android 3.x and lower).
-It's easy enough to make a fallback to regular checkboxes.
+Doesn’t work in older browsers with no `box-shadow` support (IE8 and lower, Android 3.x and lower).
+It’s easy enough to make a fallback to regular checkboxes.
 For instance, using [Modernizr](http://modernizr.com) test

 ```js
 Modernizr.addTest('unprefixed-boxshadow', Modernizr.testProp('boxShadow', '1px 1px', true));